FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect.md

 * `OIDC_CLIENT_SECRET`: The OIDC client secret issuer.
 * `OIDC_CLIENT_CRYPTO_KEY`: An opaque key used for internal encryption.

+You may add additional custom configuration in a new `./FreshRSS/p/i/.htaccess` file.

+## Using own Apache installation

+See our reference [Apache configuration](https://github.com/FreshRSS/FreshRSS/blob/edge/Docker/FreshRSS.Apache.conf) for more information.

 ## Setup

-After being properly configured, OIDC support can be activated in the FreshRSS UI.
+After being properly configured, OIDC support can be activated in FreshRSS.

+During a new FreshRSS install, the **HTTP Authentication Method** must be picked.

-During install, admins should be able to select the 'HTTP' Authentication Method.
-After install this option can be changed in the 'Administration > Authentication' section.
+After install, the method can be changed in *Administration > Authentication*.